ramzibou0735/aerial-autonomy-stack/supplementary/PREINSTALL_WSL.md

 > exit
 > wsl --shutdown
 > wsl ~
-> free -h # To check available memory and swap
+> free -h # Check the available memory and swap reflect .wslconfig
 > ```

 ## Install the NVIDIA Driver in Windows 11